 Other series cover the whole or part of the period, some are described online and some in the calendars mentioned above.

 - SP 43 contains the correspondence between the secretaries of state written from Whitehall and Hanover during the absences of George I and George II

 - SP 44 contains entry books.
 These include copies for out letters (royal and secretarial), warrants, reports, licences, etc. They cover all aspects of policy including naval and military, legal and ecclesiastical affairs

 - SP 41, State Papers Military, covers military policy and expeditions – consult An alphabetical guide to certain War Office and other military records (PRO Lists and Indexes, LIII, 1931) which list many items in SP 41

 - SP 54 covers Scotland

-See the paper Introductory Notes to each series list in the Map and Large Document Room.
+See the paper Introductory Notes to each record series list in the Map and Large Document Room at The National Archives.